Welcome to Nenad SEO.

 So, while I was reading this fresh piece of content – BAM!
 There it was:the keyword “car rental” pointing to Expedia.com/Cars, and I thought to myself, “How bizarre…”

 But this must be a coincidence; it’s not the same anchor as it was in the previous article written by Abby and she probably adores Expedia.
-Well, I thought this was a coincidence until I saw this article written by our dear Abby.
+Well, I thought this was a coincidence until I saw this article (link removed cause blog died in the meantime) written by our dear Abby.

 Now I remembered something: She even contacted me to say how my blog is awesome and how she would really like to…well, read for yourself: